ghall15/fiscalhistory/webpage/_build/html/_sources/articles_of_confederation.txt

 In the 1780s after the Revolutionary War, the U.S. was a fiscal basket case.

 The country had just come off a hyperinflation.
 The Continental government had no currency worth speaking of.
-The government had large debts traded well below par and no stable revenue stream
+The government had large debts which traded well below par and no stable revenue stream

 There was no army or navy worth speaking of.